Date/Time

 Part of M&T Bank 4th Friday @ Tri-Main Center

-Evelyne Leblanc-Roberge (she/her) is an image maker and learner from Canada and currently Associate Professor of Art and Lens Based Media at the University of Rochester (Rochester, New York).
+Evelyne Leblanc-Roberge (she/her) is an image maker from Canada and currently serves as an Associate Professor of Art and Lens Based Media at the University of Rochester (Rochester, New York).
 Leblanc-Roberge has received grants from the Canada Council for the Arts and the University of Rochester and participated in multiple artist-in-residence programs across continents to produce multifaceted and collaborative projects published as books, videos, zines, exhibitions, performances, and/or ephemeral installations.
 She completed her BFA in photography at Concordia University (Montréal, Canada) and her MFA in electronic integrated arts at Alfred University (Alfred, New York).